when are beauty companies going to stop animal testing?

 Anita Roddick may have passed away in 2007, but her legacy remains today.
 Since launching its #ForeverAgainstAnimalTesting campaign in 2017, The Body Shop and Cruelty Free International have gathered 7 million signatures from people who want to see animal testing destroyed.
 With these millions of combined voices, they hope to shift opinions at the United Nations.
 "We need one law that everyone subscribes to," said Jessie Macneil-Brown, Head of Campaigns for The Body Shop.
 "We have people in our regulatory departments, and they don't want to be dealing with different regulations and different types of this ban in 70 different countries."

-"By refusing to recognise animals as sentient beings capable of feeling sad and happy or bruised and scarred, politicians made it increasingly possible for animals to be tested upon again in Britain."
+"By refusing to recognize animals as sentient beings capable of feeling sad and happy or bruised and scarred, politicians made it increasingly possible for animals to be tested upon again in Britain."

 In 2009, the European Union’s ban on animal testing makeup ingredients erased the practice across the UK.
 With Brexit underway, however, activists worry that Britain’s stance on the issue may be disrupted.
 In some ways it already has: in November of last year, members of the public were angered when MPs voted not to incorporate the part of an EU treaty which recognised that animals can feel emotion and pain into their EU Withdrawal Bill.
 This bill translates aspects of EU legislation into UK law to ensure a smooth transition the day after Brexit, so the whole of society doesn’t totally collapse.
 By refusing to recognise animals as sentient beings capable of feeling sad and happy or bruised and scarred, politicians made it increasingly possible for animals to be tested upon again in Britain.